-Your passport or identity card will be checked when you arrive at a UK port or airport to make sure you’re allowed to come into the country.
-It must be valid for the whole of your stay.
+Your identity document (for example your passport or identity card) will be checked when you arrive at a UK port or airport to make sure you’re allowed to come into the country.
+It should be valid for the whole of your stay.

 What you can bring with you depends on where you’re travelling from.
 You must declare to customs:

 - banned or restricted goods in the UK

 - more than €10,000 (or its equivalent) in cash, if you’re coming from outside the EU

 You and your baggage may be checked for anything you must declare.